garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 3 Operational Layers.md

     sceneView.setViewpointCompleted.connect(rotate);
     ```

-1. You only want your function to run the first time the viewpoint changes, so in your function, disconnect `setViewpointCompleted` from your function:
+1. You only want your `rotate` function to run the first time the viewpoint changes, so in your function, disconnect `setViewpointCompleted` from your `rotate` function:

     ```
     sceneView.setViewpointCompleted.disconnect(rotate);